GerlechJen/UFOs/README.md

 </li>
 ```

-This button would be clicked to clear all filters applied.
-With that, the table would go back to the default state without manually having to delete every single entry.
+This button would be clicked to clear all filters applied so a new search can be done.
+Using thsi button, the table would go back to the default state without the user having to manually delete every single entry.

 These added features will make the table more interactive compared to what we have currently.
-These buttons have their decriptive names on them that explain to any visitor to the webpage what they do once clicked.
-Therefore, any user will know exactly what to do while navigating the webpage.
+The buttons have their decriptive names on them that explains to any visitor to the webpage what they do once clicked.
+As such, any user will know exactly what to do while navigating and filtering the webpage.

-Interactive page???